knowledgepixels/slides/pitch/slides.md

 ## Product: Nanodash

-Platform to publish and consume nanopublications via the ecosystem, and to interact with scientific communities:
+Platform on the ecosystem to publish and consume nanopublications, and to interact with scientific communities:

 - _Knowledge base_ ("Wikidata for researchers")
 - _Update feeds_ ("Twitter with structured content")